Last modified on February 4, 2022

 Even while wearing the trackers on a short-term basis, users have reported:

-- Nausea
+• Nausea

-- Headaches
+• Headaches

-- Dizziness
+• Dizziness

-Long-term use results in oxidative stress at the cellular level and can cause cancer, reproductive disorders, and other serious health complications.
+Long-term use results in oxidative stress at the cellular level and can cause cancer, reproductive disorders, and other serious health complications

 Even if you are not concerned about these health repercussions, you might find fitness trackers less than ideal if you do not have or even want a smartphone.
-Either way, you do have many other options that take wireless connectivity out of the equation altogether.

 That way, you can benefit from using fitness trackers without impacting your health in other ways.
 Or have to compromise your values or finances to participate in this exciting world of high-tech fitness tracking.